This post may contain affiliate links.

+This post may contain affiliate links.**

-I realize that many recipes involving kale advise to remove and discard the stems.
+  I realize that many recipes involving kale advise to remove and discard the

+  stems.
 Perhaps this is a case of cutting the ends off of the roast?
+I love

-I love the stems; they add crunch and depth of flavor (so good in Kale Caesar Salad).
-Remove them if you must, but please try the recipe once with them intact.
+  the stems; they add crunch and depth of flavor (so good in Kale Caesar

+  Salad).
+Remove them if you must, but please try the recipe once with them

+  intact.
 I predict you’ll be converted.

-Even though I've offered amounts for the warm vinaigrette, it's a to-taste kind of recipe.
+  Even though I've offered amounts for the warm vinaigrette, it's a to-taste

+  kind of recipe.
 Adjust any of the elements to suit your taste.
+The

-The combination of raisins and garlic may seem odd, but just wait until you taste it!
+  combination of raisins and garlic may seem odd, but just wait until you

+  taste it!
 Divine.

-- 1 bunch lacinato kale (see post for aliases), sliced to very thin ribbons
+  - 1 bunch lacinato kale sliced into very thin ribbons

   - fine sea salt